instructure/canvas-lms/doc/api/README.md

 Schema
 ------

-All API access is over HTTPS, against your normal canvas domain.
+All API access is over HTTPS, against your normal Canvas domain.

 All API responses are in <a href="http://www.json.org/">JSON format</a>.

+All integer ids in Canvas are 64 bit integers.

 For POST and PUT requests, parameters are sent using standard
 <a href="http://www.w3.org/TR/html4/interact/forms.html#h-17.13.4">HTML form